 On January 1, 2018, our Board adopted the 2018 Equity Incentive Plan, subsequently approved by the shareholders on March 7, 2018, pursuant to which up to 2,500,000 shares of our common stock, stock options, restricted stock, preferred stock, stock-based awards and other awards are reserved for issuance as awards to employees, directors, consultants, advisors and other service providers.
 On January 15, 2021, the number of shares available under the Plan was increased by 5,000,000.
+On August 23, 2021, the number of shares available under the Plan was increased by 7,500,000.

-As of December 31, 2020, and within sixty (60) days thereafter, the following sets forth the option and stock awards to officers of the Company:
+As of December 31, 2021, and within sixty (60) days thereafter, the following sets forth the option and stock awards to officers of the Company: